 - 1. Prepare the installation site (page 2-4).
 Make sure that the physical environment into which you will be installing the switch is properly prepared including having the correct network cabling ready to connect to the switch, and having a good location for the switch.
 Please see page 2-3 for some installation precautions. - 2.
-Install switch module (optional on Switch 1600M only-page 2-5).
-The Switch 1600M has a slot for installing any of the supported HP switch modules.
-Depending on where you will install the Switch 1600M, it may be easier to install the module first, but the modules are "hot swappable"-they can also be installed and removed after the switch is installed and powered on. - 3.
-Verify that the switch passes self test (page 2-6).
-This is a simple process of plugging the switch into a power source and observing that the LEDs on the switch's front panel and on the modules show correct operation. - 4.
-Mount the switch (page 2-8).
-The Switch 1600M and 2400M can be mounted in a 19-inch telco rack, in an equipment cabinet, on a wall, or on a horizontal surface. - 5.
-Connect power to the switch (page 2-11).
+Install switch module (optional-page 2-6).
+The switches have a slot for installing any of the supported HP switch modules.
+Depending on where you will install the switch, it may be easier to install the module first, but the modules are "hot swappable"-they can also be installed and removed after the switch is installed and powered on. - 3.
+Verify that the switch passes self test (page 2-8).
+This is a simple process of plugging the switch into a power source and observing that the LEDs on the switch's front panel and on any optional modules indicate correct switch operation. - 4.
+Mount the switch (page 2-10).
+The Switch 1600M and 2424M can be mounted in a 19-inch telco rack, in an equipment cabinet, on a wall, or on a horizontal surface. - 5.
+Connect power to the switch (page 2-13).
 Once the switch is mounted, plug it in to the nearby main power source. - 6.
-Connect the network devices (page 2-12).
+Connect the network devices (page 2-14).
 Using the appropriate network cables, connect other switches, hubs, routers, computers, servers, printers, and other network devices to the switch ports. - 7.
-(Optional) Connect a console to the switch (page 2-13).
-You may wish to modify the switches' configuration, for example, to configure an IP address so they can be managed using a web browser, from an SNMP network management station, or through a telnet session to the switch console.
-Configuration changes can be made easily by using the included console cable to connect a PC to the switches' console port.
+Connect a console to the switch (optional-page 2-15).
+You may wish to modify the switch's configuration, for example, to configure an IP address so it can be managed using a web browser, from an SNMP network management station, or through a telnet session to the switch console.
+Configuration changes can be made easily by using the included console cable to connect a PC to the switch's console port.